RELATED ARTS TEAM

 A.A.S.
 Computer Information Systems, Virginia Highlands Community College

 Mrs. Long has worked with children in education for 20+ years.
-She has been part of the Sullins team for nine years.
+She has been part of the Sullins team for 10 years.
 Mrs. Long loves kids, all things Disney, and has a healthy appreciation for chocolate.

 "I want to make sure my students are learning teamwork and perseverance while having fun staying fit!
 Athletics is a great tool for teaching character and personal growth."